astralfrontier/astralfrontier.org-OLD/source/_posts/crossbreed.md

 Progenitor virus to Lisa and her mother Jessica on November 10, 1967.
 When Jessica shows no interesting effects, Umbrella kills her.
 Lisa, however, survives the process and is horribly altered.
-Umbrella extracts a modified virus, the "G-virus", from Lisa's body.
+Umbrella extracts a modified virus, the "G-virus", from Lisa's body. ^[[Resident Evil: G-Virus](http://residentevil.wikia.com/wiki/G-Virus)]

 In 1968, Dr. Marcus are officially brought on board by Umbrella to push Progenitor research forward.
 Spencer hope to use Progenitor's